parfemrogozin/podcast_reader/README.md

-# podcast_reader
+# Podcast reader

-Ncurses podcast reader
+Podcast reader based on libxml2 and ncurses.